Aadit-Bhojgi/Log-Analysis/README.md

 ```
 Then, go to you browser and type `https://http://localhost:8000/`

-Now, 2nd Choice
+#### 2nd Choice:
-If you want to just run Project_Tool_DB.py file then make the changes mentioned
+Now, If you want to just run Project_Tool_DB.py file then make the changes mentioned
 in the comments of the file and run:
 ```
 $ python Project_Tool_DB.py